Churchill Estates Greenway: Rescheduled: TBD

 Asphalt trails typically last 20 years.
 At ten years, minor repairs are made, and a surface coating is applied.
 At 20 years, the asphalt is removed and replaced.
 Greenway repairs involving asphalt require temperatures at or above 50 degrees.
 Most closures for repairs will typically last one to three days, and periodic closings of strategic repair sections will permit the greenways to remain open as long as possible.
 Signs will be used to direct trail users around repair areas as needed.

 - Replacing damaged and unsafe asphalt

-The Town of Cary also routinely monitors all pedestrian bridges and tunnels of the greenway system and other trails and paths inside town parks.
-The town currently has a contract with a structural engineering firm WSP to perform this work.
+The Town of Cary routinely monitors all pedestrian bridges and tunnels on greenways, other trails and in parks.
+The Town currently has a contract with WSP, a structural engineering firm, to perform this work.
 WSP routinely inspects all pedestrian structures and notifies the town when repairs need to be made.

 Paul Kuhn, PLA